crossplane/crossplane/design/design-doc-composition.md

   provisioning case a requirement maps to exactly one kind of cluster scoped infrastructure resource, and exactly one instance of that kind of infrastructure resource.
-* In the dynamic provisioning case a cluster scoped resource may be created by simply copying the spec of the requirement to that of the cluster scoped resource, avoiding the "double definition" problem detailed below.
+* In the dynamic provisioning case a cluster scoped resource may be configured by simply propagating the spec of the requirement to that of the cluster scoped resource, avoiding the "double definition" problem detailed below.

-Presuming an infrastructure operator wanted to publish a `MySQLInstanceRequirement` for their application operators to use they would:
+Presuming an infrastructure operator wanted to publish a `MySQLInstance` for their application operators to use they would:

 1. Author a `InfrastructureDefinition` defining the schema and connection details of a cluster scoped `MySQLInstance`.
 1. Author at least one `Composition`, configuring how a `MySQLInstance` may be satisfied - for example by provisioning a `CloudSQLInstance`.
-1. Publish the `MySQLInstanceRequirement` kind to application operators by authoring an `InfrastructurePublication` that references the `InfrastructureDefinition` they authored in step 1.
+1. Publish the `MySQLInstance` to application operators by authoring an `InfrastructurePublication` that references the `InfrastructureDefinition`.

+Once the above steps have been performed application operators (or developers) can indicate that their application requires a `MySQLInstance` by authoring a `MySQLInstanceRequirement`.
+A `MySQLInstanceRequirement` is a lightweight, namespaced proxy for a cluster scoped `MySQLInstance`.
+Any changes made to a `MySQLInstanceRequirement` are immediately reflected by the `MySQLInstance` it corresponds to.

-Note that the `MySQLInstance` defined in step 1 of this process is inherently composable into other cluster scoped infrastructure resources.
+Note that the `MySQLInstance` defined in step 1 of the process above is composable into other cluster scoped infrastructure resources.
 An infrastructure operator who wishes to define a new kind of infrastructure resource that may only be authored (or used in a `Composition`) by infrastructure operators uses